phaubertin/jinue/doc/init-process.md

 The higher 32kB
 ([JINUE_RESERVED_STACK_SIZE](../include/jinue/shared/asm/stack.h)) of
-the stack is reserved by the user space loader for the command line arguments, the environment variables and auxiliary vectors.
+the stack is reserved and used by the user space loader for the command line arguments, the environment variables and auxiliary vectors.
 On program entry, the stack pointer is set to the limit of this reserved region.

 More specifically, the initial stack layout and contents is illustrated below.
 Starting from the top of the stack on program entry (so from the lowest address), the stack contents is, in this order:

-* A C language `int` value that indicates the number of command line arguments (argc), including the program name (`argv[0]]`).
+* A C language `int` value that indicates the number of command line arguments (`argc`), including the program name (`argv[0]]`).
-* A string pointers table with `argc + 1` elements that points to the command line arguments.
+* A string pointers table with `argc + 1` elements that points to the command line arguments (`argv`).
 The last element of this table contains the value 0 (i.e. the C language `NULL` pointer value).
 * A C language `int` value that indicates the number of environment variables.
 * A string pointers table that points to the environment variables.
-Just like the command line arguments table, there is one element than the number of environment variables, with the last element set to zero.
+Just like the command line arguments table, there is one more element than the number of environment variables, with the last element set to zero.
 * The auxiliary vectors (described below).
 * The command line argument strings, indexed by the command line argument strings table described above.